Woocommerce

 What if I have already whitelisted but the same error still occurs?

-If you have whitelisted the importer’s IP address but the error persists, we recommend checking the following:
+If you have whitelisted the importer’s IP address but the error persists, check the following:

 • The authentication part of the body may be removed from the request from the shop’s server.

-• Rate limit for the server in regards to cloudflares.
+• Rate limit for the server in regards to Cloudflare.

 • Not installed at all